- 100,000 Genomes Project

 Further information on the 100,000 Genomes Project can be found on the Genomics England website.

-If you have any queries about the Project please feel free to contact the South London Genomic team via our online Contact form.
+If you have any queries about the Project please feel free to contact the South London GMC project team via our online Contact form.

 How can you get involved?